Khan Mohammad Mridha Mosque

-The Khan_Mohammad_Mridha_Mosque is a historical mosque near Lalbagh Fort in Dhaka, Bangladesh.
+The Khan Mohammad Mridha Mosque is a historical mosque near Lalbagh Fort in Dhaka, Bangladesh.

 History

 The mosque was built in Atish Khan Mahalla by Khan Mohammad Mridha under the instruction of Qadi Ibadullah in 1706 CE.
 The mosque rises above its surroundings because the tahkhana or underground rooms of the mosque are above grade.
 The roof of the tahkhana forms the platform on which the mosque is situated.
 The spacious prayer place before the main mosque is open in all directions allowing air to flow and keep the Musullis cool.

 A madrasa was also built north-west of the mosque building.
 Its founding teacher, Mawlana Asadullah (d.
 1709), taught fiqh, philosophy and logic in the Arabic and Persian languages to the pupils, and was funded by the Nawabs of Bengal.

-Architecture and architect
+Architecture

-The main mosque where the Imam and a few Musullis are accommodated consists of three domes bears testimony of the architecture practiced during the sixteenth century.
+The main mosque, where the Imam and a few Musullis are accommodated, consists of three domes and bears testimony of the architecture practiced during the sixteenth century.
 Two Persian inscriptions, one over the central archway and the other over the central Mihrab.
 According to an inscription found, the mosque was built during the rule of Deputy Governor of Dhaka, Farrukhsiyar, by a Khan Muhammad Mirza, who could have been the architect.
-The construction was orders by a Qazi Ibadullah during 1704–05 AD.
+The construction was ordered by a Qazi Ibadullah during 1704–05 AD.

 The platform is 16'-6" above the ground level.
 The tahkhana comprises vaulted rooms for living purposes.
 The mosque is accessed from the east, up a flight of twenty-five steps.
 Area wise, the mosque occupies only a small portion of the platform.